vladimir-tutin/Plex-Auto-Collections/README.md

 # Plex Auto Collections
 ##### Version 2.3.0
 Plex Auto Collections is a Python 3 script that works off a configuration file to create/update Plex collections.
 Collection management with this tool can be automated in a varying degree of customizability.
-Supports IMDB, TMDb, and Trakt lists as well as built in Plex filters such as actors, genres, year, studio and more.
+Supports IMDB, TMDb, and Trakt lists as well as built in Plex Searchs using actors, genres, year, studio and more.

 ![https://i.imgur.com/iHAYFIZ.png](https://i.imgur.com/iHAYFIZ.png)